Vedemin/Ecosystem-Evol-AS/report.md

 - **Invasive species** introduction leading to disruption or total takeover.

 The next sections will delve deeper into how we built, tested, and analyzed these interactions.

+---

+# **Part 2: Description of Works**

+We developed this simulation by **adapting** an existing **Multi-Agent Reinforcement Learning (MARL) ecosystem** (built with PettingZoo) into a **pure agent-based** simulation.
+Instead of learning policies, each fish now follows simple decision rules for movement, feeding, breeding, and so forth.

+One of our **major tasks** was restructuring the environment to **directly** run agent logic each step: rather than agents learning from rewards, they behave according to species-defined stats (speed, bite range, memory, etc.).
+Because we also introduced **multiple species** (herbivores, carnivores, omnivores, and an invasive type) on a **large map** , the code became **performance-heavy** .
+Each timestep, we run line-of-sight checks and update plant growth across potentially thousands of cells—scaling up quickly with bigger maps and populations.

+Despite these overheads, the final simulation can handle:

+1. A **large** or very detailed map (e.g., 1200×1200),
+2. Complex **interactions** among many agents,
+3. Plant growth/spreading with a **global limit** on plants,
+4. Depth constraints ensuring fish remain in valid water columns.

+Overall, our focus was ensuring realistic agent-based dynamics—where each fish has intuitive actions—while wrestling with the **cost** of repeated distance calculations and update loops.
+The outcome is a **flexible** simulation platform for exploring how an ecosystem with multiple feeding strategies, including an **invasive species** , might unfold.

+---